polokegom/capitec-branch-booking-system/README.md

    - FusionAuth (local auth): http://localhost:9011
    - MailHog (email testing): http://localhost:8025

+4. **Using the application:**
+   ### Logging in as a Customer:
+   - All you need to do register a user and validate the emails legitimacy using MailHog which will be running locally as part of the cluster (http://localhost:8025)
-   ### Product Owner Login Details (manages branches, assigns admin users)
+   ### Logging in as Product Owner (manages branches, assigns admin users):
    - email: owner.lerato@gmail.co.za
    - password: password123
-   ### Customer Login Details
-   - All you need to do register a user and validate the emails legitimacy using MailHog which will be running locally as part of the cluster (http://localhost:8025)

-4. **Stopping the Application**
+5. **Stopping the Application**
 To stop all running services on the Capitec Appointment Booking System use the below scripts:

     ### On Windows (PowerShell):